-Each year over 20,000 people end up in the ER because of carbon monoxide poisoning.
-The odorless, colorless gas is referred to as the silent killer because it’s practically undetectable without a carbon monoxide detector.
+Each year over 20,000 people end up in the ER due to carbon monoxide poisoning.
+This colorless, odorless gas is referred to as the silent killer because it’s practically undetectable without a carbon monoxide detector.

-Carbon monoxide, as confirmed by the CDC, is produced by fireplaces, boilers, furnaces, stoves, and gas ranges so it only makes sense that carbon monoxide poisoning rises during the colder months when people are trying to warm their homes.
-To help keep you safe, Service Experts Heating & Air Conditioning is here with some tips to safety keep your home heated.
+Carbon monoxide, according to the CDC, is produced by fireplaces, boilers, furnaces, stoves, and gas ranges so it only makes sense that carbon monoxide poisoning increases during the winter months when people are trying to warm their homes.
+To help keep your family safe, Service Experts Heating & Air Conditioning is here with a few tips to safety keep your home heated.

-- Install a CO detector on every floor of your home and change the batteries every year.
+- Install a CO detector on each floor of your home and change the batteries annually.

-- Keep all possible sources of combustion, such as paper, clothing, bedding, or rugs, a minimum of three feet away from space heaters, stoves, furnaces or fireplaces.
+- Keep all potential sources of combustion, such as clothing, rugs, or bedding, at least three feet away from fireplaces, furnaces, stoves, or space heaters.

-- Before starting a fire in the fireplace, always check to verify the chimney damper is open and unblocked.
+- Before lighting a fire in the fireplace, always check to verify the chimney damper is open and unblocked.

 - Do not leave portable heaters or fireplaces neglected.
-Power off space heaters and be sure all embers in the fireplace are fully extinguished before leaving either heating source unattended.
+Power off space heaters and confirm all embers in the fireplace are completely extinguished before leaving either heating source unattended.

-- Space heaters should always be placed on the floor, and on a hard, nonflammable surface, like ceramic tile.
-Keep children and animals away from space heaters.
+- Space heaters should always be positioned on the floor, and on a hard, fire-resistant surface, like porcelain tile.
+Keep kids and pets away from space heaters.

-- When purchasing a new space heater, purchase a model that powers off automatically if the heater falls over.
+- When purchasing a new space heater, buy a model that powers off automatically if the heater falls over.

 - Don’t use a oven to increase the temperature in your home.